Getting your business terms and conditions right

 In cases where an ongoing service, such as web hosting, is provided, these should include default and penalty provisions.

 How much detail you should give depends on your business.
 There is a fine line between including procedural matters you may change in future and those that will remain unchanged.
 The former are best on a web page; the later in your T&C.

-Avoid cluttering your terms with half promises and sales talk such as "We will endeavour to provide service 24 hours a day".
+Avoid cluttering your T&C with half promises and sales talk such as 'We will endeavour to provide service 24 hours a day'.
 Remember that the main purpose of the document is to enhance and protect your interest, not promote your business or protect your customer.

 Provisions relating to carriage, delivery, risk and insurance

-Every business selling goods has its own terms to cover this area of activity.
+Every business selling goods has its own T&C to cover this area of activity.